-Yesterday I asked you to answer my Have you read “The Cluetrain Manifesto” poll
+Yesterday I asked you to answer my “The Cluetrain Manifesto” poll, here are the results:

 The question was based on a quick question I posted on Twitter.
 I have been thinking about this book and its impact on the web and social media concepts we take for granted.